NiuTrans/Vision-LLM-Alignment/README.md

 # Vision-LLM Alignemnt Training (SFT+PPO/DPO)
-Vision-LLM-Alignment is a project designed to implement alignment training for visual large language models (LLMs).
-This includes SFT training, reward model training, and PPO/DPO training.
+Vision-LLM-Alignment aims to implement alignment training for visual large language models (LLMs), encompassing SFT training, reward model training, and PPO/DPO training.
-If additional alignment algorithms need to be supported, please raise them in an issue.
+For the integration of additional alignment algorithms or to report any arising bugs, please submit an issue.

 ## Changelog
+- [2024/08/21] 💪We released __RoVRM:A Robust Visual Reward Model Optimized via Auxiliary Textual Preference Data__, which is trained and applied for human-alignment training based on this repository.[[Paper]()][[Checkpoints](https://huggingface.co/wangclnlp/RoVRM)]
+- [2024/08/19] We support for training the [LLaVA-NeXT](https://huggingface.co/collections/llava-hf/llava-next-65f75c4afac77fd37dbbe6cf) (as known as LLaVA-1.6).
+You just need to set the `model_architecture` parameter to "llava_next", and specify the LLaVA-NeXT model path with `from_checkpoint`.
 - [2024/07/18] We provide a large-scale vision feedback dataset.
 It is a combination of the following high-quality vision feedback datasets.
 The dataset can be found in [wangclnlp/vision-feedback-mix-binarized](https://huggingface.co/datasets/wangclnlp/vision-feedback-mix-binarized) and [wangclnlp/vision-feedback-mix-binarized-cleaned](https://huggingface.co/datasets/wangclnlp/vision-feedback-mix-binarized-cleaned).
 - [2024/07/10] We support the direct loading of a LLaVA model in all training stages, including SFT training, RM training, and PPO/DPO training.
 - [2024/07/07] We support the direct loading of a LLaVA model during the SFT training phase.
 You just need to set the `model_architecture` parameter to "llava" and specify the LLaVA model path with `from_checkpoint`.
 Support for this functionality during the DPO, RM training, and PPO junction phases will be introduced soon.